antor44/livestream_video/README.md

 -   **Broad Service Support:** Access a wide range of video services through `streamlink` or `yt-dlp`.
 -   **VAD Support:** Integrated Voice Activity Detection based on the powerful, license-free Silero model (auto-downloaded on first use) to improve transcription segmentation by cutting audio during silences.
 -   **Multi-Platform:** Compatible with Linux, macOS, and Windows (via WSL2).
+-   **Advanced Database Features**: Support for multiple playlists in the same window or in separate instances with different whisper.cpp versions and configurations, including customizable names and tab border colors.
+Playlists support wildcard searches, as well as loading, saving, and appending other playlists.
+Playlist elements support editing, reordering, and drag-and-drop.

 > [!WARNING]
 > **Important Note on Subtitle Generation:** Sometimes models make too many errors or get stuck repeating words or phrases; even the most powerful model, such as the larger-v3 model, can be especially problematic.
 You can try using a different model or splitting the audio/video file into smaller chunks with the integrated `Subtitle Video Editor`.